 In addition, you will have the opportunity to visit the two monuments accompanied by an expert guide at all times who will make sure you do not miss anything of these two jewels in the Eternal City.

 How to buy tickets for the Vatican at the ticket office

-From experience, I can assure you that the two-hour queues outside (with long stretches in the sun) will take a lot of energy away from seeing the Vatican Museums.
+From experience, I can assure you that the nearly two hours of queuing outside (with long stretches in the sun) will take a lot of energy away from seeing the Vatican Museums.
 Keep in mind that, depending on what time you go, you may run the risk of being sold out, so I advise you to go first thing in the morning.